 Is it possible that this course is not for me?

 Yes, this course is not for everyone.
 If you’re not self-motivated to keep up with the work over the weeks, then it’s not for you.
 If you are handicapped with computer technology, this course is not for you (unless you’re really motivated to learn).
 If you prefer in-person events, this course is not for you.
+If you have no tolerance for typos and other errors that I occasionally make, this course is not for you.
 If any of these are the case for you, I encourage you to go to Byron Katie’s events, or attend events with other certified facilitators around the globe.

 No Risk to Try It